TheHellcat/cmh-practical-test/README.md

 **You need to first click the *AUTHORIZE* button and enter an API key, or the API calls will fail due to missing authentication**.
 After entering an API token you can "on the fly" try out all endpoints.

+### Running the Unit Tests

+From the console, inside the project directory, just run:

+      php bin/phpunit

+The tests are located in .../tests inside the projects folder and mirror the structure of the the .../src folder which makes it easy to locate individual tests for specific classes.

+**Additional Info:** The unit tests use two different strategies of testing database accessing functions:
+- The API service tests use mocking the entity repository to simulate database communication completely inside the test class
+- The controller tests use a SQLite database in the local filesystem, initialized with data fixtures to test the API calls of proper functionality

 ### Exception Handling

 The application has a global exception handler that takes care to always return a proper, processable JSON response in any event of something going wrong,